Energy and Sustainability Research

-Research Conducted by Assistant Professor, Josephine Lau
+Research Conducted by Associate Professor, Josephine Lau

 Carbon Dioxide Based Demand Controlled Ventilation for Multiple Zone HVAC Systems